chetali141/Scalable-Services-Assignment/README.md

 3. Lists all the books currently available in the library.
 4. Receives a request from the user to add a new book into the library.
 (RequestBook.html)

+The application is deployed on Kubernetes and Docker.